Rand Paul calls for FBI arrests, investigation into 'mob' he believes 'would have killed us,' if not for police

 'It was horrific,' the GOP senator tells 'Fox & Friends'

-Sen. Rand Paul, R-Ky., detailed to "Fox & Friends" that he believes he would have been killed if not for the police when he and his wife were surrounded and attacked by a "mob" yelling threats and pushing police after exiting the White House after President Trump's acceptance speech at the Republican National Convention (RNC) Thursday night.
+Sen. Rand Paul, R-Ky., told "Fox & Friends" he believes he would have been killed if not for the police when he and his wife were surrounded and attacked by a "mob" yelling threats and pushing police upon exiting the White House after President Trump's acceptance speech at the Republican National Convention (RNC) Thursday night.

 "It was horrific," the Republican senator -- who had part of his lung removed due to a complication from the 2017 assault by his neighbor -- told host Steve Doocy of the "unhinged" mob that continued to get bigger and bigger.